 We’ve written about using upcycled materials for garden containers before, including the popular cinder block raised garden beds and wood pallet vertical gardens.
 Inspired by the idea of upcycling materials, and not wanting to spend a ton of money to get my beds done, I looked around my property for materials I could repurpose.
 I found a few things that worked wonders for raised bed gardening, including old shelves, tires, and foam.
 Yes, foam.

-Wooden shelves as planters
+Wooden shelves as raised garden beds

 Once I got around to exploring the attic of my house, I found it was full of heavy wooden packing crates from the previous owner, who was a soldier during WWII.
-He had his belongings shipped home from overseas in these, and they were just way too cool to throw out, so we repurposed several of them around the house as shelves, like this one in my kids’ play room.
+He had his belongings shipped home from overseas in these, and they were just way too cool to throw out, so we repurposed several of them around the house as shelves, like this one in my kids’ playroom.

 …and this is how they looked late last summer.
 I was absolutely amazed at the amount of food I was able to grow in these beds.

-Just for the fun of it, here’s another idea for what you can build out of old shelves.
+Just for the fun of it, here’s another idea of what you can build out of old shelves.
 This is my (not very pretty but awesomely functional) compost bin made from wood pulled off of the old shipping crates in my attic.
 This is its third year in use.
 It works great!